Tribe (taxonomy)

 In biology, a tribe is a taxonomic rank above genus, but below family and subfamily.
 It is sometimes subdivided into subtribes.
 By convention, all taxa ranked above species are capitalized, including both tribe and subtribe.

 In zoology, the standard ending for the name of a zoological tribe is "-ini".
 Examples include the tribes Caprini (goat-antelopes), Hominini (hominins), Bombini (bumblebees), and Thunnini (tunas).
-The tribe Hominini is divided into subtribes by some scientists; subtribe Hominina then comprises "humans".
-The standard ending for the name of a zoological subtribe is "-ina".
+The tribe Hominini is sometimes divided into subtribes; subtribe Hominina then comprises "humans".
+In zoology, the standard ending for the name of a subtribe is "-ina".

 In botany, the standard ending for the name of a botanical tribe is "-eae".
 Examples include the tribes Acalypheae and Hyacintheae.
 The tribe Hyacintheae is divided into subtribes, including the subtribe Massoniinae.
 The standard ending for the name of a botanical subtribe is "-inae".

 In bacteriology, the form of tribe names is as in botany, e.g., Pseudomonadeae, based on the genus name Pseudomonas.